iamkhalidhussein/E-Commerce/README.md

 # This repository has moved!

-This project is now maintained in a new repository: [New Repository Name](https://github.com/iamkhalidhussein/dashdeals)
+This project is now maintained in a new repository: [https://github.com/iamkhalidhussein/dashdeals](https://github.com/iamkhalidhussein/dashdeals)

 Please visit the new repository for the latest updates.